jcoleman/relation_to_struct/README.md

 1. Bump version in `lib/relation_to_struct/version.rb` and commit.
 2. Run `rake build` to build the `*.gem` file.
 3. Run `rake release` to publish the gem to Rubygems.
+Note: if while releasing the gem you get the error ``Your rubygems.org credentials aren't set.
+Run `gem push` to set them.`` you can more simply run `gem signin`.